Questions

 Butadiene is a colourless gas primarily produced through the process of petroleum refinery.
 It is used to make synthetic rubber products including tyres, shoe soles, resins, and other thermoplastics.
 Everyday exposure to butadiene is low but can occur through motor vehicle emissions and cigarette smoke.
 Those most likely to be exposed to butadiene include workers at rubber, plastic, or chemical plants.

 Leukaemia are cancers which develop in the blood forming tissues.
-There are four main types of leukaemia: acute lymphocytic leukaemia, acute myelogenous leukaemia, chronic lymphocytic leukaemia, and chronic myelogenous leukaemia.
+There are 4 main types of leukaemia: acute lymphocytic leukaemia, acute myelogenous leukaemia, chronic lymphocytic leukaemia, and chronic myelogenous leukaemia.
 Leukaemia can develop as a result of internal and external factors including certain genetic disorders, family history of leukaemia, history of smoking, and exposure to industrial chemicals.

 The panel found there to be a sufficient causal relationship between exposure to butadiene and the development of leukaemia.
 This is supported by IARC, NIOSH, and OSHA advice and inclusion on the Deemed Diseases List.